LearnFL/proj-embedded-raspberrypi-autoclave-alarm/README.md

-# This software sends text messages via TWILIO accoubt when analog equipment triggers an alarm.
+# This software sends text messages via TWILIO account when analog equipment triggers an alarm.

 ## Overview
 I used raspberry pi 4 which autostarts code when it is plugged in.